Malemow/Note/README.md

 This repository documents my personal development setup, tooling, and IT architecture for long-term maintenance and knowledge sharing.

+I am also an avid gamer, with a strong passion for the *Monster Hunter* series.

+For me, gaming is more than entertainment — it is a way to:
+- Relax after intensive engineering work
+- Appreciate complex system and gameplay design
+- Continuously care about performance, latency, and hardware tuning from a player’s perspective

 ---

 ## 🧰 Skills